 - Subject to the relevant contractual arrangements, a third party may also include other AFS licensees, authorised representatives, para-planners, product providers and advisers, insurance brokers, and technical teams and advisers.

-In what circumstances can a tax (financial) adviser disclose information relating to a client’s affairs to a third party?
+In what circumstances can a tax (financial) adviser disclose information relating to a client’s affairs (or a former client's affairs) to a third party?

-- A tax (financial) adviser may only disclose information relating to a client’s affairs to a third party if:
+- A tax (financial) adviser may only disclose information relating to a client’s affairs (or a former client's affairs) to a third party if:

-- the tax (financial) adviser has the client’s permission; or
+- the tax (financial) adviser has the client’s (or former client's) permission; or

 - there is a legal duty to do so.

-- The TPB recognises that there are obligations associated with being a member of an ASIC approved external dispute resolution (EDR) scheme and also where financial services are covered by the Superannuation Complaints Tribunal (SCT).
+- The TPB recognises that there are obligations associated with being a member of an ASIC approved external dispute resolution (EDR) scheme for financial services covered by the Australian Financial Complaints Authority (AFCA).
 Further, it is recognised that an AFS licensee may need to obtain legal advice in respect of dealing with a complaint and defending a claim.

 (i) Client’s permission